Basics

 2. Define conditions and outcomes: Clearly define the causal conditions you believe influence the outcome.
 These can be binary (e.g., success/failure) in crisp set QCA or more nuanced in fuzzy set or multi-value QCA.
 Additionally, identify the outcome or outcomes of interest.

 3. Calibration: Assign values to each causal condition within each case.
 In crisp set QCA, this is a straightforward binary distinction.
 However, in fuzzy set QCA, the causal conditions need to be calibrated to indicate the degree of membership of each case in a given condition (i.e., given a value between 0 and 1, which refers to full membership).
-These set membership scores depend on each condition and the dataset, such that researchers' chosen cutoff points are a crucial aspect of fuzzy set analysis.
+These set membership scores depend on each condition and the dataset, such that researchers' chosen cutoff points are key to fuzzy set analysis.

 4. Construct a truth table: After assigning values to each causal condition, create a truth table.
 This data matrix lists all possible combinations of conditions and their associated outcomes.
 It's a visual representation of how different conditions are related to the desired outcome.